spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-bridges.md

 ### Enable encryption (optional)

-Encryption support is off by default.
+[Encryption (End-to-Bridge Encryption, E2BE) support](https://docs.mau.fi/bridges/general/end-to-bridge-encryption.html) is off by default.
 If you would like to enable encryption, add the following configuration to your `inventory/host_vars/matrix.example.com/vars.yml` file:

 **for all bridges with encryption support**: